-Midcareer journalists can apply for a fellowship at the University of Michigan.
+Midcareer journalists can apply for a fellowship at the University of Michigan in Ann Arbor.

 The Knight-Wallace Journalism Fellowship, sponsored by the University of Michigan, brings exceptional journalists from the United States and abroad together for a year of academic study.
 Fellows devise a personalized plan of study with access to the courses and resources at the university.